Skip to main content

 Each checklist item tracks who completed it, so you know which team member did what.
 You can also bulk-assign checklist items to a specific person.

-Completing all checklist items doesn’t automatically mark the task as completed — you still need to mark the task itself as done.
-This lets you review the work before closing it off.
+Completing all checklist items doesn’t automatically mark the task as done — you still need to close the task itself.

 Linking tasks

-Tasks can be linked to other parts of the system:
+Tasks can be linked to other parts of Digital Florists, so your team can jump straight to the related work:

-Linked tasks show a badge with the related item, and you can click through to it directly.
+Linked tasks show a badge with the related item.

 Tasks on the mobile app

-Your team can view and manage tasks from the Digital Florists App on their phone.
-They can:
+Your team can view and manage tasks from the Digital Florists App on their phone — see the florist app guide for the full mobile flow, or the driver app guide if you’re working a delivery run.

 Repeat tasks

 For jobs that happen regularly, set up a repeat task.
-The system automatically creates a new task on your chosen schedule — daily, weekly, or monthly — so you never forget.
+Digital Florists automatically creates a new task on your chosen schedule — daily, weekly, or monthly — so it doesn’t slip.
 Learn more about repeat tasks →

 Common questions